Native Americans in Tennessee

 Introduction

 Over the last couple of weeks, we have been discussing the "Age of Exploration".
 We have discussed how trade, technology, and religious missions have impacted societies in the New World.
-One question we haven't asked is "what does that look like in our own local area?".
+One question we haven't asked is "what does that look like in our own local area?"
+We have also been discussing the complicated history of Native Americans and the U.S. government through readings from the Martin Van Buren Papers.

-In this lesson, we will be focusing on the early periods of Tennessee's history and its relation to Native Americans.
-This time frame is the Tennesse frontier.
+In this lesson, we will focus on the early periods of Tennessee's history and their relationship to Native Americans.
+This time frame is the Tennessee frontier.
 This was a time when the British and the French were exploring Tennessee territory and trading with the Native American tribes in the area.
-Some questions that needed to be answered are:
+We will also be comparing our findings of Tennessee frontier relations to other U.S states and their relationships with the Local Native tribes.
+Some questions that need to be answered are:

 • What tribes lived in the Tennessee territory?
 What was their culture?